aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.drawing/shape/islocked/_index.md

 title: Aspose::Cells::Drawing::Shape::IsLocked method
 linktitle: IsLocked
 second_title: Aspose.Cells for C++ API Reference
 description: 'Aspose::Cells::Drawing::Shape::IsLocked method.
-True if the object is locked, False if the object can be modified when the sheet is protected in C++.'
+True means the object can not be modified when the sheet is protected.
+Note that this value is meaningful only if the worksheet or objects in the worksheet are protected in C++.'
 type: docs
-weight: 4900
+weight: 5100
 url: /cpp/aspose.cells.drawing/shape/islocked/
 ---
 ## Shape::IsLocked method

-True if the object is locked, False if the object can be modified when the sheet is protected.
+True means the object can not be modified when the sheet is protected.
+Note that this value is meaningful only if the worksheet or objects in the worksheet are protected.

 ```cpp
 bool Aspose::Cells::Drawing::Shape::IsLocked()